Occupational Therapy Assistant (A.A.S.)

 To become program-ready (ready to apply for the clinical phase of the program), students must have a minimum GPA of 2.5 in the following courses . . .

 General Psychology (PSY 201)

-Students must also complete a minimum of 40 hours of observation in three different occupational therapy settings.
+Students must also complete a minimum of 20 hours of observation in two different occupational therapy settings.
 The observation form must be submitted directly from the facility by the OT/OTA supervisor.
 Students are advised to provide a stamped envelope addressed to the college when they submit their observation form to their observation supervisor.
 This requirement must be completed prior to program application.

 Students must submit a copy of a current CPR card from the American Heart Association – BLS for Healthcare Providers directly to the OTA program prior to the secondary application closing date.